zajacHubert/Training-diary2-back/README.md

 Frontend for this backend application in repository "Training-diary2-front".

 Features of this project
-This example is basically a rest API for training diary application.
+This example is basically a rest API for training diary application using NestJS- node framework.
 It provides a possibility to perform sign up users, manage user's trainings.
 The application includes error handling taking into account correct response codes.
 This API showcase consists of the following parts: